-You can access and manage the camera through the Web browser and the provided software application SecurView Pro.
+You can access and manage the camera through the Web browser and the provided software application SecurViewTM Pro (see chapter 5 in more detail).
 This chapter describes the Web Configuration, and guides you through the configuration of the camera by using the web browser.